 What Materials Stop Vibrations?

-Many materials, such as cork and rubber, are known for their ability to absorb vibrations, but most people neither want nor could afford to fill their walls with rubber or cork.
-Cellulose and fiberglass work as great vibration dampers, and the installation process for these materials is much easier than filling your walls with rubber.
+Many materials, such as cork and rubber, are known for their ability to absorb vibrations, but most people neither want nor can afford to fill their walls with rubber or cork.
+Cellulose and fiberglass work as great vibration dampers and the installation process for these materials is much easier than filling your walls with rubber.

-Cellulose insulation is considered the cheapest and safest options for soundproof insulation.
+Cellulose insulation is considered the cheapest and safest option for soundproof insulation.
 Cellulose materials do a great job of deadening sound vibrations while also keeping your home thermally insulated.
 Unlike foam insulation, cellulose is not a fire hazard.
-In fact, cellulose insulation is partially made from fire retardant material, making it a much safer soundproofing option than foam insulation.
+In fact, cellulose insulation is partially made from fire-retardant material, making it a much safer soundproofing option than foam insulation.
 Valley Insulation LLC offers Nu-Wool cellulose, which has a UL Class 1 fire rating.
-For the safest option contact us for your soundproof insulation needs.
+For the safest option, contact us for your soundproof insulation needs.